winnyineza/temp/README.md

 - **History Tracking**: Keeps a record of all conversions for easy reference.
 - **Precision**: Results are displayed with two decimal places for accurate readings.

-## How It Works

-1. **Select Conversion Type**: Choose between Fahrenheit-to-Celsius or Celsius-to-Fahrenheit conversion.
-2. **Enter Temperature**: Input the temperature value you wish to convert.
-3. **Convert**: Click the "Convert" button to see the result instantly.
-4. **View History**: Each conversion is added to the history log, showing the original value, conversion type, and result.

 ## Installation

 To run this app locally: